-- Have special measures been adopted? - What are the main changes? - Yes, the regulator for clinical trials (the State Expert Center of the Ministry of Health of Ukraine (State Expert Center)) issued recommendations regarding conducting clinical trials in view of the spread of COVID-19.
-Among other things, the safety measures that may need to be taken include the following: - replacing personal meetings with phone calls, video calls, use of electronic communication devices, etc. - remote monitoring, provided that it does not create extra burden on trial sites and the subjects consent to their personal information being shared outside the trial site - withdrawal of subjects from trials - temporary halt of a trial/recruitment of new subjects - transfer of participants to other sites - direct-to-patient shipment of trial products - laboratory testing outside the trial site or at a patient's home - visiting patients at their residential addresses by investigators for clinical and diagnostic tests - use of telemedicine technologies - when there is the need to re-consent, investigators may obtain oral informed consent supplemented with email confirmation - An increase in study protocol deviations in relation to COVID-19 will not be considered serious violations, therefore, there is no need to notify the State Expert Center immediately (unless patients are being put at risk). - Inspections of clinical trial sites by the State Expert Center scheduled for Q1 2020 were rescheduled to Q2 2020.
+Yes, the regulator for clinical trials (the State Expert Center of the Ministry of Health of Ukraine (State Expert Center)) issued recommendations regarding conducting clinical trials in view of the spread of COVID-19.
+Among other things, the safety measures that may need to be taken include the following:

+- replacing personal meetings with phone calls, video calls, use of electronic communication devices, etc. - remote monitoring, provided that it does not create extra burden on trial sites and the subjects consent to their personal information being shared outside the trial site - withdrawal of subjects from trials - temporary halt of a trial/recruitment of new subjects - transfer of participants to other sites - direct-to-patient shipment of trial products - providing study subjects with greater quantities of investigational products - rearranging the distribution of investigational products between different sites - laboratory testing outside the trial site or at a patient's home - visiting patients at their residential addresses by investigators for clinical and diagnostic tests - use of telemedicine technologies - when there is the need to re-consent, investigators may obtain oral informed consent supplemented with email confirmation - obtaining informed consent remotely by signing separate forms by the study subject and the investigator (in case of COVID-19 study subjects) - online safety reporting - canceling or postponing on-site monitoring and/or using centralized, off-site monitoring and/or remote source data verification or - postponing sponsor audits.